outcome-co/action-update-version/README.md

 docker run -v `pwd`:/tmp -w /tmp outcomeco/action-update-version:latest init
 ```
 This will add the configuration in `pyproject.toml` or `.cz.toml`.
+> Note: If Commitizen is already configured, it won't update the configuration.

 - Then the Action should be used in a YAML in your Github Workflow: